 Tenofovir Disoproxil Fumarate (ten-OF-oh-vir dye-soe-PROX-il FUE-ma-rate)

 Treats human immunodeficiency virus (HIV) infection.
 HIV causes acquired immune deficiency syndrome (AIDS).
-Tenofovir does not cure HIV or AIDS, but it may slow the progress of the disease.
-Tenofovir is always used together with other drugs to treat HIV.
-This medicine is also used alone to treat chronic (long-term) hepatitis B virus (HBV) infection.
+Tenofovir does not cure HIV or AIDS, but combinations of drugs may slow the progress of the disease.
+Also treats hepatitis B virus (HBV) infection.

 There may be other brand names for this medicine.